ashhadsheikh/ashhadsheikh.github.io/_posts/2020-06-20-grpc-and-protobuf-introduction.md

 Currently REST is a widely adopted standard for services to communicate with each other, since JSON is a human readable data structure it usually takes more bandwidth and each service has to implement their own serializer for consuming this data.

 gRPC is an open source high performance framework developed by Google used for calling remote procedures.
-It uses HTTP 2.0 for transporting data in the form of bytes instead of JSON. gRPC is language agnostic and it has support for multiple languages which gives an ability to write different services of a system in different languages.
+It uses HTTP 2.0 for transporting data in the form of bytes instead of JSON. gRPC is language agnostic and it's support for multiple languages gives an ability to write services in different languages.

 In this blog I’ll give an overview on how you can build an API using gRPC and protobuf.